iSWATxJOKERi/Zero/README.md

 # Zero
-# Please use nvm to change or install node 10.17.0
+# Please use nvm to change or install node 10.17.0 to run this project:
 ## inside of the root directory run:
 * npm install